A Spike in Performance: Training Hybrid-Spiking Neural Networks with Quantized Activation Functions: Methods

 \subsubsection{Backpropagation Training}

-To train the network via backpropagation, we make the simplifying assumption that $v_{t - 1} \sim \mathcal{U}[0, 1)$ are i.i.d. random variables (see supplementary), which implies that $\tilde{a} = a + \eta$ where $\eta \sim \mathcal{U}(-\omega^{-1}, \omega^{-1})$ is uncorrelated zero-mean noise.
+To train the network via backpropagation, we make the simplifying assumption that $(v_{t-1}, v_t) \sim \mathcal{U}[0, 1)$ are independent random variables, which implies that $\tilde{a}_t = a_t + \eta$ where $\eta \sim \mathcal{T}(-\omega^{-1}, \omega^{-1})$ is zero-mean noise with a symmetric triangular distribution (see supplementary).
 This justifies assigning a gradient of zero to $\eta$.
 The forward pass uses the quantized activation function to compute the true error for the current $\omega$, while the backward pass uses the gradient of $f$ (independently of $\omega$).
-Therefore, the training method takes into account the temporal mechanisms of spike generation, but allows the gradient to skip over the sequence of operations that are responsible for keeping the total spike noise bounded by $\omega^{-1}$.
+In summary, our scheme accounts for the temporal mechanisms of spike generation, but allows the gradient to skip over the sequence of operations that keep the total spike noise bounded by $\omega^{-1}$.